drubinstein/pokerl/content/docs/chapter-2/observations/index.md

  Pokémon is way more complex.
 Pokémon contains tons of visible and invisible pieces of information.
 Although the overworld gamescreen provides most information a player want, some important information can only be accessed by lengthy menu navigation, talking to NPCs and random exploration.
 For example, *no NPC* in the game explains to the player what a cuttable tree looks like.
 That is something the player has to discover.

 It is possible to give the agent the entirety of in-game RAM and let the agent solve the game.
 We desired to make the agent play the game as a new *human* player would.
-When in doubt, we stuck to one rule when designing my observations:
+When in doubt, we stuck to one rule when designing our observations:

 _The observation can not contain any in-game knowledge a human player would not have access to._